kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 **[RECKONER ACTIVE - RECORDING]**

-> To the enforcers of the Seven Planet Authority:
+> “To the enforcers of the Seven Planet Authority:
 >
 > Your currency will be worthless.
 > Your codes of conduct will be broken.